 About a third of a mile in the Benton MacKaye merges with the trail from the right.
 It breaks off again to the right about 2.0 miles in.
 This point is the northern terminus for the Pinhoti Trail, which runs all the way to Alabama.
 The Pinhoti Trail continues to the south just after the first major river crossing of the south fork.

-to get most of the climbing out of the way at the start and enjoy the downhill on South Fork Trail.
+You can make this into an easy 8.0 mile loop with Foster Branch Road (FS 126) and Three Forks Road (FS 64).
+If going clockwise, park at Watson Gap at the terminus of Three Forks Road (FS 64) to get most of the climbing out of the way at the start and enjoy the downhill on South Fork Trail.
 If going counterclockwise, park at Jack's River Fields camping area to get most of the climbing out of the way at the start.